Kansas City Royals: 2022–present: Block road letters return; City Connect

 The Royals unveiled a fresh uniform set for the 2022 season.
 The primary home uniform remained the same save for the thicker sleeve stripes.
 The road primary and blue road alternate returned to the block "Kansas City" wordmark the team used from 1971 to 1982, adding chest numbers on both uniforms.
 The alternate home powder blue uniform removed the royal blue elements, with the numbers taking the same color as the "Royals" script.

 Also in 2022, the Royals wore "City Connect" uniforms in homage to Kansas City's "City of Fountains" moniker.
 The top of the uniform is navy blue with powder blue accents, with a stylized "KC" insignia on the left chest.
 The "KC" insignia was shaped to resemble a fountain of water shooting up.
 Pants worn are white with a powder blue stripe on each side.
 Caps are all-navy while helmets are navy with powder blue brim; both designs incorporate the "KC" in front.

 Beginning in 2023, the Royals' powder blue alternate uniform would be worn with powder blue pants for select games, a combination not worn since the 1991 season.
+In 2025, the Royals' full powder blue uniform would be worn every Saturday home game, and would be paired with their batting practice cap featuring the classic "KCR" crown logo in a white panel along with a powder blue crown and royal blue brim.
+While the plan had been for the Royals to wear their full powder blue uniforms at home, they began to wear them on select road games as well, something they have not done since 1991.